changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-network-nsg-manage-log.md

 <properties
-   pageTitle="NSG に関する操作、イベント、カウンターの監視 | Microsoft Azure"
-   description="NGS に関するカウンター、イベント、操作のログ記録を有効にする方法について説明します。"
-   services="virtual-network"
-   documentationCenter="na"
-   authors="jimdial"
+   pageTitle="Monitor operations, events, and counters for NSGs | Microsoft Azure" description="Learn how to enable counters, events, and operational logging for NSGs" services="virtual-network" documentationCenter="na" authors="jimdial"